 - INTERNATIONAL AIRFARE : International flight airfare (from and to Kathmandu).

-- NEPAL VISA FEES : Nepali Visa fee $60 USD per person for 30 days and to be applied for 60 days is $120 USD.
+- NEPAL VISA FEES : Nepali Visa fee $50 USD per person for 30 days paid at airport on arrival.

 - LUNCH & DINNER : Lunch & dinner during the stay in Kathmandu (also in case of early return from Trekking / Expedition than the scheduled itinerary).

 - EXTRA NIGHTS IN KATHMANDU : Extra nights’ accommodation in Kathmandu.
 In case of early arrival or late departure, early return from Trekking / Expedition (due to any reason) than the scheduled itinerary.